 He finished the 1997 season throwing for 3,020 yards and 21 touchdowns, and he rushed for 476 yards with 11 touchdowns.
-Stewart was one of the topmost versatile quarterbacks in the league, and he had a big impact on the Steelers offense.
+Stewart was one of the most versatile quarterbacks in the league, and he had a big impact on the Steelers’ offense.

-Throughout his time in Pittsburg, he continued to have success at quarterback.
-After spending eight years in Pittsburg, Stewart signed with the Chicago Bears as a free agent for the 2003 season.
+Throughout his time in Pittsburgh, he continued to have success at quarterback.
+After spending eight years in Pittsburgh, Stewart signed with the Chicago Bears as a free agent for the 2003 season.
 In his lone season with the Bears, he threw for 1,418 yards and seven touchdowns.
-After playing in Chicago, Stewart joined the Baltimore Ravens but did not see any action on the field for the 2004 or 2005 season.
+After playing in Chicago, Stewart joined the Baltimore Ravens but did not see any action on the field for the 2004 or 2005 seasons.

 Kordell Stewart’s big year